 Having a seating area in the mudroom is essential to be able to sit down and take shoes off or put them on.

 An entire mudroom can be custom built from scratch to include built in benches and all sorts of fancy organization systems.
 But sometimes simple is better.

-The mudroom bench that we own, adds flexible seating for our girls to put their shoes on, which are stored in the baskets below.
+A mudroom bench adds flexible seating for our girls to put their shoes on, which are stored in the baskets below.

 Additionally, a three drawer chest that I found at an estate sale acts as a storage spot for spare keys, sunscreen, hats and accessories, so that we can grab them quickly when we’re on the go.

-Read all about our mudroom storage ideas if you’re looking for more mudroom organization and functionality in this room of your home!
+Read all about our Mudroom Storage and Organization ideas if you’re looking for more mudroom organization and functionality in this room of your home!

 The second most important part of a mudroom, besides shoe storage, has to be having a spot for coats and backpacks (and leashes!).

 Even a small space can accommodate several hooks if they are staggered.
 Kids’ hooks can be placed lower so that it’s easy for them to hang up their belongings.

 A designated hook for each family member also helps everyone put their jackets and bags in the right spot every single time.